mohitpai/journey-optimizer.en/help/using/start/guardrails.md

 * **[!UICONTROL Reaction]** activities can not be used to react to an In-app open or click.

 * An activation delay may happen between the moment a user profile reaches an In-app activity in the canvas and the time they start seeing that In-app message.

+* In-app message content size is limited to 2Mb.
+Including large images can hinder the publishing process.